Why we invest in property

 Body corporate fees

 If you buy a townhouse, unit or flat, you'll need to factor in body corporate fees.
-This would be the same as if you were living in the property.
+They would be the same as if you were living in the property.
 These fees are usually paid quarterly and cover maintenance of common areas as well as building insurance.
 The fees will depend on the condition of the property, its features and the area.

 Maintenance and repairs